getnikola/nikola/docs/manual.rst

     static sites.

 Lock-in
-    On server-side blog platforms, sometimes you can't export your own data, or it's in strange formats you can't use in other services.
+    On server-side blog platforms, sometimes you can’t export your own data, or it's in strange formats you can’t use in other services.
 I have switched blogging platforms from Advogato to PyCs to two homebrew systems, to Nikola, and have never lost a file, a URL, or a comment.
 That's because I have *always* had my own data in a format of my choice.